Operation Las Vegas

 By this time, the sun was becoming alarmingly low in the sky, and I became concerned that I might not make it to Las Vegas in time for the photo opportunities which Van had specifically asked that I take full advantage of.
 Even this worry, however, was secondary to the fact that I had still seen no signs for Las Vegas.
 Throwing Officer Davis’ driving tips to the wind, I once again let the 924S eat up pavement in great long-legged strides.

-As I searched my memory for any other clues Van might have given me as to the whereabouts of Las Vegas, I remembered the map I had drawn.
+As I searched my memory for any other clues Van might have given me as to the whereabouts of Las Vegas, I remembered the map I had drawn on the back of my business card.
 A frantic search of my pockets failed to turn it up.
 Then, I remembered that I had inadvertantly given it to the man to whom I had loaned the $200.00.
 In spite of the straits I found myself in, I was happy that at least he would be able to use the directions on the back of the card to make his way to Las Vegas.
 For the time being, the best I could do was stop for nourishment at a McDonald’s and try to recreate the map from memory.

 I was growing tired and hungry, and not a little discouraged.
 Just as I was going to give up, success!
-Just outside of Santa Fe, New Mexico, I came across a sign that read, “Las Vegas,” dead ahead.
+Just outside of Albuquerque, New Mexico, I came across a sign that read, “Las Vegas,” dead ahead.

 Perhaps because my mental image of Las Vegas was that of a town that never sleeps, when I hit the main drag some hours later I was disappointed.
 True, it was still early, so one couldn’t expect things to be in high gear, but I was hoping to catch a glimpse of high-stakes gambling and wild night life.
 As it was, I had to content myself with finding my way to the world-famous Thunderbird Motel where I had my reservations.